Boaby/Boaby/README.md

 - 👋 Hi, I’m @Bob
 - 👀 I’m interested in ...
-Blockchain/DLT and Enterprise Readiness
+Blockchain/DLT/AI and Enterprise Readiness and adoption @ scale for these technologies
 - 🌱 I’m currently learning ... how to be a better leader and expanding my knowledge of the Financial Services Industry
-- 💞️ I’m looking to collaborate on ...
-DLT cross industry initiatives
+- 💞️ I’m looking to collaborate on ... cross industry initiatives
 - 📫 How to reach me ... bobcrozier8@gmail.com

 <!---